 2. Calculated per Position in a given underlying

-The Market Correlation (Mc) score is calculated per position in a given underlying .
+The Market Correlation (Mc) score is calculated per position in a given underlying asset.

 Where can I see the Market Correlation (Mc) score?

-As with the other Investable Attributes, you can find this information in the upper right corner of the DARWIN page.
+As with the other Investable Attributes (IAs), you can find this information in the upper right corner of the DARWIN page.

 Within any DARWIN page, click on the Investable Attributes tab and then on Mc in the horizontal menu.

-Both paths will take you to a correlation analysis of the positions opened by a DARWIN provider in a asset:
+Both paths will take you to a correlation analysis of the positions opened by a DARWIN Provider in the underlying asset:

-On the right hand side you also have access to important information like the total correlation factor and the asset with highest correlation.
+On the right-hand side you also have access to important information like the total correlation factor and the asset with the highest correlation.